nmfs-fish-tools/ghactions4r/README.md

 workflows::use_doc_and_style_r(use_rm_dollar_sign = FALSE)
 ```

--To automatically update package down that has already been set up:
+- To automatically update package down that has already been set up:
 ```r
 workflows::use_pkgdown()
 ```